Recognizing, addressing and overcoming the power of peer pressure

 For me, one of the most startling things about peer pressure is how old and powerful it is.
 Because we think of peer pressure in the context of teenagers, we get the general feeling that it is a newer concept that has blossomed within the last 40 or 50 years.
 On the contrary, God warned Israel about falling into the clutches of peer pressure way back in the book of Exodus when He was establishing their national system of law.
 In Exodus 23, God told them not to follow the masses in doing evil and not to “testify in a dispute so as to turn aside after a multitude in order to pervert justice.”
 God was emphatically telling His people - both young and old - the dangers of following the crowd and the dangers of participating in anything not based in fair and just thinking or action.
 If God was so emphatic to the ancient nation of Israel about this challenge, then peer pressure should certainly be firmly within our cautionary sights.

-Having laid out some of the disadvantages of peer pressure, let me also state that all peer pressure is not bad.
-The flip side of being taken down an undesirable road is the ability for peer pressure to be exerted by those of principle, integrity, and righteousness.
+Having laid out some of the disadvantages, let me also state that all peer pressure is not bad.
+The flip side of being taken down an undesirable road is the ability for it to be exerted by those of principle, integrity, and righteousness.
 Such pressure is welcome and valuable as it helps us to stand ever more firmly for that which is right.
 How do we tell the difference and how do we better stand against the pressure of the crowd towards darkness?
 Check out our October 16, 2017 podcast, “How Do I Overcome Peer Pressure?” and gather up what you need to stand!
 Try it!
 No pressure!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.